 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Clinical management of patients with NF-1 requires age-appropriate examination and anticipatory guidance, from infancy to adulthood.
-Involvement and education of family throughout the child’s development is essential, and a multidisciplinary team approach offers the best chance for improving clinical outcomes, not only from a standpoint of physical well-being, but also from a standpoint of psychosocial well-being.
+Clinical management of patients with NF-1 requires age-appropriate examination, anticipatory guidance, and treatment, from infancy to adulthood.
+Involvement and education of family throughout the child’s development is essential, and a interdisciplinary team approach offers the best chance for improving clinical outcomes, not only from a standpoint of physical well-being, but also from a standpoint of psychosocial well-being.

 Gutmann DH, Ferner RE, Listernick RH, Korf BR, Wolters PL, Johnson KJ.
 Neurofibromatosis type 1.
 Nat Rev Dis Pri 2017; 3: 1-17.

 Anderson JL, Gutmann DH.
 Neurofibromatosis type 1.
 Handbook of Clinical Neurology 2015; 132: 75-86.

 Hirbe AC, Gutmann DH.
 Neurofibromatosis type 1: a multidisciplinary approach to care 2014; 13: 834-843.

 Hersh JH, Committee on Genetics.
 Health Supervision for Children with Neurofibromatosis.
 Pediatrics 2008; 121: 633-648.

 Thomas Chai, MD, Girish S Shroff MD, Sheetal Shroff MD, Siddarth Thakur MD, Carlos J Roldan MD.
 Neurofibromatosis: Type 1.
 8/1/2017